8 Rapidly Growing Career Sectors in Colorado Worth Training For

 Plus, about one-third of Colorado's artists are employed in the occupational category made up of professional, technical, and scientific services.
-Between 2014 and 2024, the employment of Coloradans in that category is projected to rise by close to 40.5 percent, which translates to almost 79,500 new jobs.***
+Between 2016 and 2026, the employment of Coloradans in that category is projected to rise by 32.2 percent, which translates to over 67,700 new jobs.***

 2. Healthcare and Wellness Services